-We raise a significant amount each year which has directly supported learning opportunities for the children within the school: class resources, theatre, music, sport and dance opportunities etc..
+We raise a significant amount each year which has directly supported learning opportunities for the children within the school: class resources, end of year play treat, music teaching resources, dance days, class resources and visiting speakers, bikability training etc..

 The PA are a friendly team and include everyone who wants to support.
 Parents can help in big or small ways: running a stall, helping move furniture to set up an event, baking for a cake sale or taking on a committee role such as secretary or chair.
 Come and find out more at the first PA meeting in September.